Indo Ocean Project – Dive Master Trainee

 You don’t need to be a diver or scientist to apply!
 Our project relies on the experience and expertise of our volunteers from around the world to take action and take part.

-1 – Penida Project: Located on the island of Nusa Penida off the south eastern coast of Bali in the Lombok Straight.
-The Penida MPA hosts a year round population of manta rays, seasonal sightings of mola mola, and beautiful coral reefs.
+1 – Penida Project: Located on the island of Nusa Penida off the southeastern coast of Bali in the Lombok Strait.
+The Penida MPA hosts a year-round population of manta rays, seasonal sightings of mola mola, and beautiful coral reefs.
 But watch out!
-Penida is famous for strong currents and cold upwellings which bring in nutrient rich waters.
+Penida is famous for strong currents and cold upwellings which bring in nutrient-rich waters.

 Entry Airport: Denpasar (Bali)

 Current Projects: Baited Remote Underwater Video (BRUV), roving survey, coral nursery & restoration, coral biodiversity mapping, turtle ID, mangrove restoration, marine debris survey

 2 – Bunaken Project: Located on the beautiful remote island of Pulau Bunaken off the Northern tip of Sulawesi around 40-minute boat ride from Manado City.
 Be dazzled by this national marine park’s crystal clear water, macro life, sea horses, reef sharks, eagle rays, turtles, and wall dives.
 Bunaken is where the water doesn’t go below 27 degrees and the longshore currents make for spectacular drift diving.

 Current Projects: BRUV, roving survey dives, coral biodiversity mapping, turtle ID, marine debris survey